Jason Raize

-Jason Raize Rothenberg (July 20, 1975 – February 3, 2004), known professionally as Jason Raize, was an American actor, singer, and former Goodwill Ambassador for the United Nations Environment Programme.
+Jason Raize Rothenberg (July 20, 1975 – February 3, 2004) was an American actor, singer, and former Goodwill Ambassador for the United Nations Environment Programme.
 He was best known for his roles as the adult Simba in the Broadway stage musical version of The Lion King and the voice of Denahi in the 2003 animated Disney film Brother Bear.

 Early life

 Born Jason Raize Rothenberg in Oneonta, New York, he grew up in the Catskills in upstate New York and started acting as a teenager, when his stepmother enrolled him in a summer Shakespeare workshop.
 After moving with his father to Oneonta in high school, Raize performed in high school plays and with Oneonta's Orpheus Theatre.
 He moved to New York City and briefly attended the American Musical and Dramatic Academy.

 Career

 In 1994, he dropped his given surname, "Rothenberg", and began using his middle name, "Raize," as his professional surname.

 He performed at the Bucks County Playhouse in Oklahoma! (as Jess/Dream Curly), The King and I (as Lun Tha), Phantom (in the title role), and The Rocky Horror Show (as Rocky).
 His other regional credits include Gypsy: A Musical Fable, The Sound of Music and West Side Story.

 At the age of 19, Raize succeeded Dennis DeYoung of Styx in the national tour of Jesus Christ Superstar, starring Ted Neeley and Carl Anderson.
 Next, he toured with Miss Saigon, and had been cast as a swing in a national tour of The King and I starring Hayley Mills when he decided to audition for Julie Taymor's upcoming Broadway production of The Lion King (1997).

 Winning the role of "Simba" in The Lion Kings original Broadway cast, Raize became part of one of the biggest Broadway hits of the 1990s.
 During his three years with The Lion King, Raize performed "Endless Night" and "He Lives in You" on The Rosie O'Donnell Show, and "Can You Feel the Love Tonight" on Good Morning America.
 He was also featured twice on the cover of InTheater magazine.

-In September 1998, Raize appeared on The Paul Simon Album: Broadway Sings the Best of Paul Simon singing Simon & Garfunkel's "The Sounds of Silence".
+In September 1998, Raize appeared on The Paul Simon Album: Broadway Sings the Best of Paul Simon singing Simon & Garfunkel's "The Sound of Silence".
 The album also featured Christiane Noll, Jose Llana, Lauren Kennedy, Jane Krakowski, and Sal Viviano.

-In May 1999, Raize co-produced a benefit for refugees from Kosovo at the Kit Kat Klub.
+In May 1999, Raize co-produced a benefit for refugees from Kosovo at the Kit Kat Club.
 In October 1999, the United Nations Environment Programme appointed Raize a Goodwill Ambassador "for his commitment and dedication to furthering the cause of the environment through the use of his creative talents to inspire respect for our natural heritage and to promote the conservation and sustainable use of the earth's resources."
 In November 1999, he narrated the National Geographic nature documentary series Wild Africa: The Land of the Lion.